inductiva/inductiva/docs/Getting Started.md

 ## Install the Inductiva API with pip
-Now that you've set up the API access token, you're ready to install the the latest Inductiva package release on PyPI with pip.
+Now that you've set up the API access token, you're ready to install the latest Inductiva package release on PyPI with pip.

-Simply open your
-terminal and run:
+Simply open your terminal and run:

 ```
 pip install --upgrade inductiva